aroyphillips/mtbi_detection/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-Repository for analyzing thee acute mTBI data from Mission Connect Study uploaded to FITBIR: doi: 10.23718/FITBIR/1518866
+Repository for analyzing the acute mTBI data from Mission Connect Study uploaded to FITBIR: doi: 10.23718/FITBIR/1518866

 Will be completed prior to publication submission.